caseyclements/conda-build-patches-post/README.md

 In what follows, we present a tutorial that we hope will help you with your case.
 Some knowledge of conda-build is assumed.
 For reference, the docs are [here](https://conda.io/docs/user-guide/tasks/build-packages/recipe.html)

 You will need conda, conda-build, and git. conda can be downloaded [here](https://conda.io/miniconda.html).
 Once conda is setup, `conda install conda-build git`.
+The instructions are written assuming a POSIX system.
+If you are using Windows, consider downloading Cygwin or MSYS2 to follow along.

-##### 1. Our starting point - a skeleton recipe
+### 1. Our starting point - a skeleton recipe

 We need a starting point for our recipe.
 There are three typical choices.
 * Manually create a [meta.yaml](https://conda.io/docs/user-guide/tasks/build-packages/define-metadata.html) from scratch or by copying an existing one.